BasileiosKal/dif-bbs-signature-api/API_2/draft-bbs-signatures.md

 Definitions:

 - L, is the non-negative integer representing the number of signed messages i.e., L = length(signed).
-Note if signed is not supplied, as an input the value of L MUST evaluate to zero (0).
+Note, if signed is not supplied as an input, the value of L MUST evaluate to zero (0).
 - R, is the non-negative integer representing the number of revealed messages i.e., R = length(revealedIndexes).
 If revealedIndexes is not supplied as an input, the value of R MUST evaluate to zero (0).